Frequently asked questions

 -

-To begin with, you will most likely need a BS8537 survey, Preliminary Ecological Appraisal (PEA), and a Biodiversity Net Gain (BNG) assessment.
+To begin with, you will most likely need a BS8537 Tree Survey, Arboricultural Impact Assessment (AIA), Arboricultural Method Statement (AMS; if there are any trees on-site), Preliminary Ecological Appraisal (PEA), and a Biodiversity Net Gain (BNG) assessment.

 Arboriculture and woodlands